Agriculture & Natural Resources

 The ANR Academy IS CV FFA

-The Agriculture & Natural Resources Academy at CHVS is an education program that makes a positive difference in the lives of our students and within our community by developing students potential for premier leadership, personal growth and career success through agriculture and natural resource education.
-The academy offers leadership and communication skills through CV FFA, ample Supervised Agricultural Experience and Community Service opportunities throughout the school year, and 21st century academic courses that implant current industry practices and technology to prepare students for college, career, and citizenship within a global community.
+The Agriculture & Natural Resources Academy at CHVS is an education program that makes a positive difference in the lives of all our students and within our community by developing students potential for premier leadership, personal growth and career success through agriculture and natural resource education.
+The academy offers leadership and communication skills through CV FFA, ample Supervised Agricultural Experience and Community Service opportunities throughout the school year, and 21st century academic courses that implant current industry practices and technology to prepare all students for college, career, and citizenship within a global community.

 Learning to Do, Doing to Learn, Earning to Live, Living to Serve